Frequently Asked Questions About EL Students and Services

 What are the W-APT, WIDA Screener and WIDA ACCESS 2.0 assessments?

-The W-APT and WIDA Screener are English proficiency screener assessments.
-The WIDA ACCESS 2.0 is the English proficiency assessment that EL students take annually.
+The W-APT and WIDA Screener are state-designated English proficiency assessments, which determine ELL identification and eligibility of service.
+The WIDA ACCESS 2.0 is the state-designated English proficiency assessment that EL students take annually.

 Which students must complete a Home Language Survey?